 When do annual licences run from and to?
 The annual licences run from 1st January to 31st December, regardless of the date they are purchased.

 Payment options – how can I pay for my licence?
 The best way to purchase a licence is using the online system.
 This will take you to the payment option which is powered by PayPal.
 On the PayPal page you will have the option to pay with a credit or debit card, or to pay with your existing PayPal account.

 CHEQUE – Made payable to ‘ANT’ with the application.

 Non Registration – what can happen if I don’t have a licence?
 It is a legal requirement to buy your licence BEFORE launching your craft or entering the Navigation.
-The trust can only operate, and keep the river open and maintained for navigation with the vital income provided by river licences.
-If necessary, the Trust will take legal action against boat owners who fail to pay their licence fees and they will be subject to debt recovery action through the courts.
+The Trust can only operate, and keep the river open and maintained for navigation with the vital income provided by river licences.
+If necessary, the Trust will take legal action against boat owners who fail to pay their licence fees and will be subject to debt recovery action through the County Court.
 In addition, boat owners who make no attempt to register or to satisfy the BSS and insurance requirements are liable to legal action.

 Where can I moor my boat – visiting or on a trip?
 There are public moorings along the river at most of the towns and lock sites.
 Boaters are welcome to use these moorings for up to a 48 hour stay.
 These are all listed in the ‘Navigation and Visitor Guide’ that you can purchase here.